Best Drink for Sauna: What To Drink Before, During & After

 ๐Ÿ”น Rooibos tea: Hydrates without caffeine and delivers antioxidants plus minerals important for bone health.

-Although an infrared PEMF mat produces less heat, up to 167ยฐF (about 75ยฐC), staying hydrated is still key.
+Although an infrared PEMF mat produces less heat, up to 167ยฐF (about 75ยฐC), staying hydrated is still key

 Harmony in heat โ€“ In the sauna

-Fruit-infused water is refreshing, light, and encourages you to drink more.
-It supports hydration, skin health, and works well with the saunaโ€™s benefits.
-As your pores open and circulation improves, the added nutrients from fruit can support detox and leave your skin feeling soft and energized.
+Fruit-infused water is refreshing and light, encouraging you to drink more.
+As your pores widen and circulation increases, nutrients from the fruit can aid detox and leave your skin feeling soft and refreshed.

 Looking to add more flavor?
 Check out our infused water recipes for sauna use and bring variety to your sessions.